ziad-saab/wordpress-api-nextjs-theme/README.md

 ---

-## First contact: using the WordPress API!
+## First contact: using the WordPress API! :alien:
 In this section, we will use the WordPress API to show a list of recent posts on the `/blog` page.
 The WordPress API is based on the [application/hal+json](http://stateless.co/hal_specification.html).
 This will make it easy for us to grab not only post data, but all sorts of related data like tags,